Newsom taps California election chief Padilla for US Senate

 “I am honored and humbled by the trust placed in me by Governor Newsom, and I intend to work each and every day to honor that trust and deliver for all Californians,” Padilla said in a statement.

 Padilla, 47, has been California’s top elections official since 2015.
 In that position, he’s overseen California’s vast elections apparatus, including the rollout of a more robust vote-by-mail system.
-In the November election, California mailed a ballot to every single registered voter.
+In the November election, California mailed a ballot to every registered voter.
 Prior to that, he oversaw the implementation of the Voter’s Choice Act, a 2016 law that allowed counties to mail all registered voters a ballot.
+The state now has 22 million voters.

-He’ll hold the Senate seat through 2022, when he will have to run for reelection.
+He’ll hold the Senate seat through 2022, when he will have to run for a full term.
 Harris hasn’t given a date for her resignation, but she will be inaugurated as vice president on Jan.
 20.

+Padilla lives in Los Angeles with his wife and three sons, ages 5, 7 and 13.

+His appointment will bring geographic diversity to California’s representation in Washington.
+Dianne Feinstein, California’s other senator, is from San Francisco, and politicians from Northern California have held some of the state’s highest political offices for decades.
+Harris built her political career in San Francisco before moving to Los Angeles.

 Comments